Asian Americans in arts and entertainment: Film directors

 Dayyan Eng, who is known as Wu Shixian in China, is a Chinese-American of mixed ancestry.
-His film Bus 44 was the first-ever Chinese language short film to be selected and win an award at Venice Film Festival, Sundance Film Festival, and to be invited to Cannes Film Festival Director's Fortnight.
+His film Bus 44 was the first-ever Chinese language short film to win an award at Venice Film Festival and Sundance Film Festival, and to be invited to Cannes Film Festival Director's Fortnight.
 He was also the first American to write and direct a Chinese film (Waiting Alone), and the only non-Chinese national to date to have a film nominated for Best Picture at the Chinese academy awards.
-Eng's 2011 indie film Inseparable, starring Oscar-winner Kevin Spacey and Daniel Wu, was the first fully-Chinese funded film to have a Hollywood star in the lead and was on Wall Street Journal's "Top 10 Most Notable Asian Films of 2011".
-In 2017, Eng directed the indie summer box office fantasy-comedy Wished, which held the highest audience scores for local Chinese comedies across all 4 ticketing platforms, it was also subsequently optioned to be remade in the US as an American film.
+Eng's 2011 indie film Inseparable, starring Oscar-winner Kevin Spacey and Daniel Wu, was the first fully Chinese-funded film to have a Hollywood star in the lead, and was on The Wall Street Journals "Top 10 Most Notable Asian Films of 2011".
+In 2017, Eng directed the indie summer box office fantasy-comedy Wished, which held the highest audience scores for local Chinese comedies across all four ticketing platforms.
+It was subsequently optioned to be remade in the US as an American film.

 So Yong Kim is a Korean American independent filmmaker who was awarded the Special Jury Prize at Sundance for her debut feature, In Between Days, which was shot in Toronto, but was loosely based on her own experiences growing up in Los Angeles as a newly arrived immigrant who felt alienated from the surrounding world.
-In the film, the protagonist is a teenage Korean girl transplanted to North America who must take responsibility for her own life as her mother is not around much and her father is estranged from the family.
+Its protagonist is a teenage Korean girl transplanted to North America who must take responsibility for her own life, as her mother is not around much, and her father is estranged.
 A raw, largely improvised romance shot digitally with first-time actors, In Between Days received enough attention for Kim to make her next film, the childhood drama Treeless Mountain, in her birth country of South Korea.
 Her latest and third feature, For Ellen, is set in the United States and stars Paul Dano as a man going through a divorce.

-The 2018 film Crazy Rich Asians, directed by Jon M. Chu, featured several Asian American actors in prominent roles including Constance Wu, alongside other actors of Asian descent.
-The film was nominated for Best Motion Picture - Musical or Comedy and Best Performance by an Actress in a Motion Picture - Musical or Comedy at the 2019 Golden Globe Awards.
+The 2018 film Crazy Rich Asians, directed by Jon M. Chu, features several Asian American actors in prominent roles, including Constance Wu.
+The film was nominated for Best Motion Picture – Musical or Comedy and Best Performance by an Actress in a Motion Picture – Musical or Comedy at the 2019 Golden Globe Awards.

-Minari, directed by Lee Isaac Chung, featured an almost entirely-Asian cast, including Asian-Americans Steven Yeun and Alan Kim who received several award nominations for their respective performances.
-Chung is the first Asian born in the United States to be nominated for the Academy Award for Best Director and was also nominated for Academy Award for Best Original Screenplay.
-The 2019 film Always Be My Maybe, directed by Nahnatchka Khan, features Asian American actor, Ali Wong and Randall Park.
-The film denies a popular impression that being an Asian American also meant being a model minority.
+Minari, directed by Lee Isaac Chung, featured an almost entirely Asian cast, including Asian-Americans Steven Yeun and Alan Kim, who received several award nominations for their performances.
+Chung is the first Asian born in the United States to be nominated for the Academy Award for Best Director, and was also nominated for Academy Award for Best Original Screenplay.

+The 2019 film Always Be My Maybe, directed by Nahnatchka Khan, features Asian American actors Ali Wong and Randall Park.
+The film denies the popular impression that being an Asian American also means being a model minority.